turnanehri/JavaScript3/Week2/MAKEME.md

   >   ```
   >   `fetch` will only *reject* when there is really a network error, like when you're offline.
   >- You can re-use a function you pass as callback to `then`!
-  >- Test this by changing your fetch urls, or even by deconnecting your internet.
-You can simulate this in the DevTools, in the Network tab:
+  >- Test this by changing your fetch urls, and by simulating having no internet.
+You can do this in DevTools, in the Network tab:
   >  ![Simulate offline](assets/simulate_offline.png)

 - [ ] If not yet completed in week 1, make your app responsive.
 Use CSS media queries and [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)).